Exceptional regions of the 2HDM parameter space: The Higgs alignment limit

 The conditions that $m_{11}^2=m_{22}^2$ and $m_{12}^2=0$ are sufficient but not necessary for exact Higgs alignment.
 In particular, exact Higgs alignment arises in any inert limit of the 2HDM.
-Thus to obtain a complete classification of 2HDM scalar potentials that yield exact Higgs alignment due to a symmetry, it suffices to enumerate the inert limits of the softly-broken $\mathbb{Z}_2\otimes\Pi_2$, U(1)$\otimes\Pi_2$ or GCP3, and SO(3)-symmetric scalar potentials.
-These results can be found in Tables~\ref{tab:erps4}, \ref{tab:erps4s}, \ref{tab:erps4gcp3} and \ref{tab:erps4so3}.
+Thus to obtain a complete classification of 2HDM scalar potentials that yield an exact Higgs alignment due to a symmetry, it suffices to enumerate the inert limits of the softly broken $\mathbb{Z}_2\otimes\Pi_2$, U(1)$\otimes\Pi_2$ or GCP3, and SO(3)-symmetric scalar potentials.\footnote{The possibility of natural Higgs alignment in the presence of soft symmetry-breaking squared mass terms has also been treated in Ref.~\cite{Darvishi:2020teg}.} These results can be found in Tables~\ref{tab:erps4}, \ref{tab:erps4s}, \ref{tab:erps4gcp3} and \ref{tab:erps4so3}.
 We proceed to list all the relevant subcases below.